Kruithne/kogs/argv/README.md

 **Type Casting**

-Specifying the `type` property in the manifest allows you to cast the provided value for an option.
+Specifying the `type` property in the manifest is mandatory as it controls how the option is treated.
 The following types are supported: `string`, `int`, `float`, `boolean`.
-Arrays are also supported (see below).

-> Note: If you do not specify a type, the value will be either a string or boolean depending on how the user provided the argument.
-To ensure you always get the expected type, you should implicitly specify it.
 ```js
 const manifest = {
 	'foo': {